UtkarshTrivedi2934/Basic_Banking_System/the-sparks-foundation-main/README.md

-# THE SPARKS FOUNDATION
-Sparks Foundation Internship Project : Basic Banking System
-A Web Application used to transfer money between multiple users (Project contains 10 dummy users).
-A dummy user can also be created.

-Stack used -
-Front-end : HTML, CSS, Bootstrap & Javascript
-Back-end : PHP
-Database : MySQL

-Database contains two Tables- Users Table & Transaction Table
+# TASK COMPLETED IN THIS PROJECT

+◇ Create a simple dynamic website which has the following specs.
+◇ Start with creating a dummy data in database for upto 10 customers.
+Database options: Mysql, Mongo, Postgres, etc.
-1. User table have basic fields such as name, email & current balance.
+Customers table will have basic fields such as name, email, current balance etc. Transfers table will record all transfers happened.
-2. Transaction table records all transfers happened along with their time.

-Flow of the Website: Home Page > View all Users > Select and View one User > Transfer Money > Select reciever > View all Users > View Transfer History.
+◇ Flow: Home Page > View all Customers > Select and View one Customer > Transfer Money > Select customer to transfer to > View all Customers .
+◇ No Login Page.
+No User Creation.
+Only transfer of money between multiple users.
+◇ Host the website at 000webhost, github.io, heroku app or any other free hosting provider.
+Check in code in gitlab.